CurtisLawhorn/Empty-Dotnet.Function/README.md

 }
 ```

-To deploy your function to AWS Lambda, run the below commands from the /hosting/src folder and include a .tfvars file for your desired region.
+To deploy your function to AWS Lambda, run the below commands from the /hosting/src folder.

 ```
     terraform init